 - Summoning Tome - (100 MP) Juste summons an angel, who moves around the screen twice while dropping holy water from her vase.

-- Sub-Weapon - (3 jewels) A book appears in Juste's location, spiraling around the screen while dealing damage to enemies.
-If he is wearing the Earth Ring, the book spirals around him as a shield before launching at a nearby enemy (at the cost of 5 jewels).
+- Sub-Weapon - (3 Hearts) A book appears in Juste's location, spiraling around the screen while dealing damage to enemies.
+If he is wearing the Earth Ring, the book spirals around him as a shield before launching at a nearby enemy (at the cost of 5 Hearts).

 - Fire Book - (30 MP) Juste summons a fire tornado, which engulfs nearby enemies.